-The Executive Board of the CMRC meets four times a year to discuss the work of the CMRC and report on actions taken.
+The Board of the CMRC meets four times a year to discuss the work of the CMRC and report on actions taken.
 Click on the links below to read minutes from the following meetings (please note all are draft minutes, before being approved at the next meeting):

 Donate now and change a life